 Your Horoscope This Week: September 21 To 27

 Cosmic beings, let’s celebrate, ‘cause we made it!
-On Sunday, September 21st at 3:54 p.m.
-EST, the new moon solar eclipse in Virgo (the final eclipse of 2025) occurred at 29°, marking both a culmination and an initiation.
-We’re stepping into this week with eclipse shadows still lingering — especially as eclipse season technically extends until the Aries full moon on October 6th.
+On early Monday morning, September 22nd at 5:54 a.m.
+AEST, the new moon solar eclipse in Virgo (the final eclipse of 2025) occurred at 29° of the sign, marking both a culmination and an initiation.
+We’re stepping into this week with eclipse shadows still lingering — especially as eclipse season technically extends until the Aries full moon on October 7th.
 But we’re also beginning to see glimmers of clarity, power, and alignment return to us.
 This is a manifestation portal, the ten days after an eclipse when the invisible becomes possible, not through chaos and whirlwind change like earlier this month, but through grounded intention.
 Virgo whispers, Slow down.
 Be thorough.
 Lay the foundation well so your harvest can actually be sustained.

 AdvertisementADVERTISEMENT